khuedoan/homelab/external/README.md

   - DNS
   - DNS-01 challenge for Let's Encrypt
   - Tunnel to public services to the internet without port-forwarding
-- Backblaze:
+- AWS:
-  - B2 storage with S3 compatible API for offsite backup
+  - S3 Glacier for offsite backup

 This layer will: